benwilcock/rhdh-techdocs/docs/extensions.md

 ## Images

 You can align, resize, and caption your images.
+Click a tab to see how.

 === "Image LEFT"